ITotalJustice/sphaira/README.md

 ## MTP

-mtp can be enabled via the network menu.
+MTP can be enabled via the Network menu.

 ## File association